jimacoff/OFN-User-Guide---Master/setup-manuals/multi-producer-pre-orders.md

 See here for details about updating [products](../basic-features/products.md).

-Once all producer have done this, the coordinator creates an OC and selects all products for all producers.
+Once all producer have done this, the coordinator creates an OC (order cycle) and selects all products for all producers.
 This will put all available products into the shop at the correct prices, with the correct stock levels.

 ### Creating an Order Cycle